carrierwaveuploader/carrierwave/README.md

 ## Using ImageScience

-Works the same way as RMagick.
-Install `merb_upload_imagescience` then just do:
+ImageScience works the same way as RMagick.
+As with RMagick you'll need to require it:

+    require 'merb_upload/processing/image_science'

+And then include it in your model:

     class AvatarUploader < Merb::Upload::Uploader
       include Merb::Upload::ImageScience